-CHICAGO -- This edition of New Convenience-Store Roundup features new c-store openings, closings and more for the month of January 2018.
+CHICAGO — This first New Convenience-Store Roundup of the year features new c-store openings, closings and more that took place in January 2020.

-- Click here for new c-store roundups from previous months, along with other grand-opening and new-store coverage.
-Click here for other M&A activity in January 2018.
+*Click here for new c-store roundups from previous months, along with other grand-opening and new-store coverage.
+And click here for coverage of convenience industry mergers-and-acquisitions activity.

 Many of the stores listed here are owned by independent operators, while others belong to major chains.
-And many (listed in bold) are part of CSP’s Top 202 list of the largest chains in the industry.
-Some represent new entrepreneurs and some are industry veterans, while others are longtime business owners exiting the industry.
+Many are part of CSP’s Top 202 list of c-store chains by size.
+Some of the owners and operators are new entrepreneurs, and some are industry veterans.

 Click through for a state-by-state breakdown …